faithanalog/slow-frp/README.md

 maintain it's speed.

-The foldM version has also been increased to 3 oscillators, but does not has a low-pass because I didn't feel like spending the time adding one.
+The foldM version has also been increased to 3 oscillators, but does not have a low-pass, because I didn't feel like spending the time to add one.